bloominstituteoftechnology/Intro-Python-I/README.md

    - [x] Try installing one for your editor!
 Done.

-2. Rewrite code challenges you've solved before or projects you've implemented before in a different language in Python.
+2. - [x] Rewrite code challenges you've solved before or projects you've implemented before in a different language in Python.
 Start getting in as much practice with the language as possible!

 3. Write a program to determine if a number, given on the command line, is prime.